European Breakdown Cover in France

 UK breakdown cover doesn’t usually cover you in Europe – unless you’ve bought European cover as an add-on.
 That means you’ll need to buy a separate European breakdown cover policy before you go.
 Browse our breakdown cover in France for a single trip, or annual cover.

-Get holiday-ready with a FREE 20-point car health check, for complete peace of mind whilst driving in France.
-And, if you choose our Extra cover, you’ll have the best cover on the market*.
-Complete peace of mind, for less.
+Get complete peace of mind whilst driving in France.
+And if you choose our Comprehensive Plus cover, you'll have the best cover on the market1.

 24/7 English-speaking helpline